oxfeeefeee/goscript-dev-site/posts/goscript_internals_II_the_runtime_a_en.md

 * slice member
 * struct field

-In Goscript, package, slice and struct are all stored in the heap, and we have real pointers that point to them, so a combination of `(pointer, member_index)` is sufficient to represent the those three.
+In Goscript, package, slice and struct are all stored in the heap, and we have real pointers that point to them, so a combination of `(pointer, member_index)` is sufficient to represent those three.
 For local variable, a pointer to it behaves exactly the same as an upvalue, so it is implemented as an upvalue.

 ## Goroutine